top of page

 OB_One-02.png

-The historical tapestry of Indigenous housing in Canada, while woven with challenges, also presents a unique opportunity for transformative change.
-One Bowl is grounded not only in acknowledging these challenges but in recognizing the untapped potential for growth, empowerment, and revitalization within Indigenous communities.
-One of the fundamental principles driving our mission is the promotion of Indigenous ownership in housing initiatives.
-By empowering Indigenous communities to own and manage their housing projects independently, we collectively foster long-term sustainability.
-Indigenous ownership ensures that the benefits of housing initiatives remain within the community, contributing to economic development and breaking the cycle of dependency on external entities.
+The historical tapestry of First Nations housing in Canada, while woven with challenges, also presents a unique opportunity for transformative change.
+One Bowl is grounded not only in acknowledging these challenges but in recognizing the untapped potential for growth, empowerment, and revitalization within First Nations Communities.
+One of the fundamental principles driving our mission is the promotion of First Nations ownership in housing initiatives.
+By empowering First Nations communities to own and manage their housing projects independently, we collectively foster long-term sustainability.
+First Nations ownership ensures that the benefits of housing initiatives remain within the community, contributing to economic development and breaking the cycle of dependency on external entities.

 Change from within handwritten on lined paper.